Hair-grooming syncope

 Hair-grooming syncope (also known as hair-combing syncope) is a form of syncope (a fainting disorder) associated with combing and brushing one's hair.
 It is most typically seen in children aged five to sixteen.

 Hair-grooming syncope typically manifests as presyncopal symptoms during hair combing, brushing, braiding, trimming, curling or blow drying.
 These symptoms are followed by loss of consciousness and sometimes convulsions.
-Migraines, abdominal pain, "feeling funny" or blurred vision may also occur before or after seizures.
+Migraines, abdominal pain, "feeling funny" or blurred vision may also occur before or after episodes.
 Possible causes of the condition include pain or nerve stimulation on the scalp (similar to parade-ground syncope), or compression of blood vessels or nerves resulting from neck flexion or extension.
 A 2009 study identified 111 pediatric cases of hair-grooming syncope in the United States, almost three-quarters of which were in female patients; that study found that the condition is most associated with hair cutting in males and brushing in females.

 Hair-grooming syncope may be misdiagnosed as epilepsy, but is better described as a "paroxysmal non-epileptic event".
 It may also be related to orthostatic hypotension.
 The condition is not associated with heart abnormalities.